kiranbakale/AMI-Readme/docs/environment_advanced_monitoring.md

 **Ansible**

-With that node provisioned Ansible will detect it and automatically configure the monitoring stack accordingly.
-It will configure the three components, the relevant Prometheus exporters on the component nodes and hook everything up.
+With that node provisioned, Ansible will detect it, and configure the monitoring stack automatically.
+It will configure the relevant metrics exporters on the component nodes, and connect them to the Prometheus instance.
 It will also deploy select Grafana Dashboard(s).

 By default, as given by Omnibus, Grafana will be configured with no authentication option.
 [Various options are available on how to configure authentication for Grafana](https://docs.gitlab.com/omnibus/settings/grafana.html#authentication) which can be configured with [Custom Config](environment_advanced.md#custom-config), but the Toolkit also allows for basic authentication of an Admin user and password via the following setting in your Ansible [`vars.yml`](environment_configure.md#environment-config-varsyml) file: